toolleeo/cli-apps/README.md

 * [cowsay](https://en.wikipedia.org/wiki/Cowsay) - A program that generates a ASCII art of a cow with a bubble containing the specified message (I provide the Wikipedia link since at the moment the link to the author's homepage results to be unreachable).
 * [cowthink](https://en.wikipedia.org/wiki/Cowsay) - Same as `cowsay`, but uses a "think" bubble instead of a speech bubble.
 * [ctree](https://github.com/gleich/ctree) - A Christmas tree right from your terminal.
+* [daktilo](https://github.com/orhun/daktilo) - Turn your keyboard into a typewriter adding sounds at each keystroke.
 * [Draw](https://github.com/maaslalani/draw) - draw is an simple drawing tool in the terminal.
 Hold your mouse down and move it across the screen to draw anything you want!
 * [fortune](http://software.clapper.org/fortune/) - Generates random messages feched from a quotation database.
 * [gof-rs](https://github.com/omagdy7/gof-rs) - Game of life rendered in your terminal with over 500+ unique patterns to choose from.